Infragistics/demo-apps/angular/openfin-stock-app/README.md

 #### Infragistics Stock Application with FDC3 data adapter

+## Introduction

-The Angular Stock application demonstrates how to use [Financial Chart](https://infragistics.com/angularsite/components/financial-chart.html) component with [FDC3 Data Adapter](https://www.npmjs.com/package/igniteui-angular-fdc3) to handle [ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro) intent messages sent via [OpenFin FDC3](https://developers.openfin.co/docs/fdc3) service.
-Also, it shows how you can send single and multiple financial stock instruments as context of ViewChart and ViewInstrument intent messages.
+This repository contains Angular Stock application that demonstrates how to use [Financial Chart](https://infragistics.com/angularsite/components/financial-chart.html) component with [FDC3 Data Adapter](https://www.npmjs.com/package/igniteui-angular-fdc3) to handle [ViewChart](https://fdc3.finos.org/docs/1.0/intents-intro) intent messages sent via [OpenFin FDC3](https://developers.openfin.co/docs/fdc3) service.
+Also, it shows how you can send other FDC3 messages with `ViewInstrument`, `ViewPosition`, and `ViewPortfolio` intents.

 You can run this application locally in [OpenFin](https://developers.openfin.co/docs/openfin-os/) window by following [these](https://github.com/Infragistics/demo-apps/tree/master/angular/open-fin-stock-app#running) instructions.
 Also, you can run this application with other applications that use OpenFin FDC3 service to communicate with each other.